The No-Nonsense Guide to Staying Well

 But that’s not all!
 Order now, and you’ll also receive this

-Just click below for your risk-FREE copy of the 2019 Men’s Health Wellness Report.
+Just click below for your risk-free copy of the 2019 Women’s Health Wellness Report.

-The U.S. Department of Health & Human Services reports that the average annual expenditure on healthcare for an American male is $6,313.
-Even a routine consultation at your doctor’s office (and we are not suggesting that you fail to have this consultation) could cost $50 or more for a 10-minute visit.
+The U.S. Department of Health & Human Services reports that the average annual expenditure for healthcare for American women ages 19 to 64 is $6,892 per person; for those 65 and older, it jumps to $19,110.
+Even a routine consultation at your doctor’s office could easily cost $50 or more for a 10-minute visit.

 University of California, Berkeley,

 The Wellness Reports are published by the University of California, Berkeley, School of Public Health.
 These publications are an outgrowth of the Schools commitment to help improve the health and wellness of our community of readers by publishing expert advice on prevention, diagnosis and treatment for a wide range of ailments and disorders.
 We provide trusted, authoritative health guidance from leading physicians and researchers at Americas top medical centers and hospitals.